Provider Setup Guide

 GitHub

-OAuth 2.0 · GitHub SettingsGitHub uses OAuth Apps for third-party login.
-Register an OAuth App under your GitHub account and get a Client ID and Client Secret.
+OAuth 2.0 · GitHub SettingsOathwall uses a GitHub OAuth App for sign-in.
+(GitHub also offers "GitHub Apps" — that's a different product; make sure you create an OAuth App.)
+Register one under your GitHub account to get a Client ID and Client Secret.

 Required fields